 - Measuring Spoons.
 Accurately measure all the spices for your roasted frozen broccoli.

 We are loving this frozen chopped broccoli recipe so much, I’ve been roasting at least two bags per week.
-It’s so quick and easy, I may not go back to using fresh when all I need is a fast vegetable side dish.
+It’s so quick and easy, I may not go back to using fresh when all I need is a fast vegetable side dish (although this Roasted Broccoli is calling my name).

 I’m also feeling super jazzed and curious about other frozen vegetables that roast well.
 I suspect this method would work well for roasting frozen cauliflower without needing to adjust the recipe—you could make a mix of roasted frozen broccoli and cauliflower too.
 I’ve learned that Roasted Frozen Brussels Sprouts are equally as delicious, and if there’s a different vegetable you’d love to see me tackle, please let me know in the comments below.